tiprankstipranks

 We may incur significant warranty or contract management costs.

-In our Infrastructure segment, we manufacture large structures for electrical transmission.
-These products may be highly engineered for very large, complex contracts and subject to terms and conditions that penalize us for late delivery and result in consequential and compensatory damages.
-From time to time, we may have a product quality issue on a large utility structures order and the related costs may be significant.
-Our products in the Infrastructure segment also include structures for a wide range of outdoor lighting, traffic, and wireless communication applications.
-Our Agriculture products carry warranty provisions, some of which may span several years.
-In the event we have widespread product reliability issues with certain components, we may be required to incur significant costs to remedy the situation.
+In our Infrastructure segment, we manufacture large electrical transmission structures, which are often highly engineered for large, complex contracts.
+These contracts may include terms that penalize us for late delivery, leading to consequential and compensatory damages.
+Occasionally, product quality issues may arise on large utility structure orders, resulting in significant costs.
+Additionally, our Infrastructure segment includes structures for a variety of applications such as outdoor lighting, traffic, and wireless communication.
+Our Agriculture products are covered by warranty provisions, some of which extend over several years.
+If widespread product reliability issues occur with certain components, we may face substantial costs to address the situation.

 Tech & Innovation